 Duck Eggs vs Chicken Eggs

 There are also some differences in the nutritional composition of a duck egg compared to a chicken egg.
 In general, duck eggs contain more protein, calories, fat, dietary cholesterol, vitamins and minerals than chicken eggs.
-Eggs from pastured ducks will be higher in nutritional value than eggs from birds that are cooped up.
+Eggs from pastured ducks will be higher in nutritional value than eggs from birds that are ‘cooped up’.
 If your doctor has you on a low fat, low cholesterol diet, you might want to stick with chicken eggs, or egg whites.
-But, most health experts now agree that saturated fats and trans fats have a greater impact on our cholesterol levels than dietary cholesterol.
+But, most health experts now agree that exercise levels, saturated fats and trans fats have a greater impact on our cholesterol levels than dietary cholesterol.
 Duck eggs do contain more saturated fat than chicken eggs…something to be aware of if you have a history of heart disease in your family.

 Eating Duck Eggs